DETAILED ACTION

 Consequently, technologies involving physiological activity as opposed to mechanical or electrical inventions are generally regarded as being unpredictable sciences.

-As aforementioned, there is no general compound capable of treating the CNS-related diseases as recited in claim 1.
-Alzheimer’s is a disease characterized by heterogenous etiologies and pathologies, many of which remain unknown to experts in the field.
+As aforementioned, there is no general compound capable of treating Alzheimer’s disease and dementia as recited in claim 1.
+By example only, Alzheimer’s is a disease characterized by heterogenous etiologies and pathologies, many of which remain unknown to experts in the field.
 Alzheimer’s drugs have also experienced a high failure rate.
 Additionally, it is likely that combination therapy not monotherapy would be required.
-Autism is also a heterogenous disease and it is well-known in the art that treatment options through diet modifications are unpredictable.
-Additionally, BCAA supplementation to increase BCAA levels, not decrease BCAA levels may actually be beneficial.

 Consequently, the applicant would need to provide more details, working examples and guidance in order for the claimed invention to be enabling based on the scope and nature of the claimed invention.